duckietown/docs-opmanual_developer/book/opmanual_developer/30_projects/01_architecture_api.md

     <span>List possible configurations for the fleet and device in use</span>
     <span>`/fleet`</span>
     <span>`/configuration/info/![config]`</span>
-    <span>Detailed information on a specific configuration for the fleet and device in use</span>
+    <span>Detailed information on a specific configuration for entire fleet</span>
     <span>`/fleet`</span>
     <span>`/configuration/set/![config]/![fleet]`</span>
     <span>Launch a specific configuration on the fleet and device in use</span>